Nadia214/interview-question--phd/README.md

 Identifies top contributing original voice features and latent patterns.

+1. Motivation & Problem Understanding

+Q: Why did you choose motor UPDRS prediction from voice data?
+A: Motor UPDRS is a key indicator of Parkinson’s disease progression.
+Voice recordings are noninvasive and easy to collect remotely, enabling early detection and monitoring without hospital visits.
+Our goal was to leverage machine learning to predict motor UPDRS from voice features accurately.

+Q: Why not predict total UPDRS or use other signals?
+A: Total UPDRS includes cognitive and ADL components, which may not correlate strongly with voice.
+Motor UPDRS directly reflects motor symptoms, which are more likely to influence voice characteristics.
+This improves signal-to-noise in our model.

+2. Data & Preprocessing

+Q: How did you handle missing data or outliers?
+A: Missing values were imputed using median values.
+Outliers were detected via Z-score thresholds and removed to reduce noise, ensuring stable model training.

+Q: Why StandardScaler over other scalers?
+A: StandardScaler centers features and scales them to unit variance, which is important for neural network training and PCA, ensuring features contribute equally to distance-based calculations.

+Q: How did you split the dataset?
+A: We held out 15% as a test set and used the remaining 85% for nested 10-fold cross-validation.
+This ensures independent evaluation while maximizing training data.

+Q: Did you account for patient-level grouping?
+A: Yes, we ensured voice recordings from the same patient were consistently in either training or validation folds to prevent data leakage and over-optimistic performance estimates.

+3. Model Architecture & Design

+Q: Why attention-based autoencoder?
+A: Attention mechanisms help the autoencoder focus on important feature interactions.
+The latent representation captures nonlinear patterns in high-dimensional voice features, improving downstream regression performance.

+Q: Why combine original and latent features?
+A: Original features retain interpretable biomedical information, while latent features capture hidden nonlinear relationships.
+Concatenating both creates a richer feature set for ML models.

+Q: Why add PCA and feature selection after AE?
+A: PCA reduces dimensionality and noise, while sequential feature selection retains the most predictive features.
+This combination improves model stability and generalization.

+4. Machine Learning Models

+Q: Why use ExtraTrees, CatBoost, XGB, etc.?
+A: Tree-based models handle high-dimensional, correlated features and are robust to outliers.
+Using multiple regressors allows us to compare performance and select the best model.

+Q: Did you tune hyperparameters?
+A: Yes, we used cross-validation with grid search to tune parameters like tree depth, number of estimators, and learning rate, balancing bias and variance.

+Q: Did you try neural networks for regression?
+A: We focused on tree-based models after AE feature extraction, as they provided better interpretability and stability on this dataset size.
+Neural networks may be explored in future work with larger datasets.

+5. Training & Validation

+Q: Why nested 10-fold CV?
+A: Nested CV prevents information leakage from hyperparameter tuning to validation.
+The inner loop selects features and tunes models, while the outer loop evaluates generalization.

+Q: How did you prevent data leakage?
+A: Each CV fold trained the autoencoder, PCA, and feature selection only on training data.
+Validation and test sets were strictly unseen during feature engineering.

+Q: How did you handle overfitting?
+A: Autoencoder used dropout, batch normalization, early stopping, and learning rate reduction.
+Tree-based models used depth and leaf restrictions.
+Metrics were monitored across folds to detect overfitting.

+6. Metrics & Evaluation

+Q: Why R², MAE, MSE, SNR, and PSNR?
+A: R² measures explained variance, MAE/MSE capture absolute errors, and SNR/PSNR quantify signal fidelity relative to noise—important for biomedical signal predictions.

+Q: How reliable are metrics given the small dataset?
+A: Nested CV and a held-out test set help ensure stable, unbiased performance estimates despite the dataset size.

+7. Interpretability & Explainability

+Q: How did you use SHAP/LIME?
+A: SHAP values were computed on the final model to quantify each feature’s contribution.
+LIME provided local explanations for individual predictions.
+Both original and latent features were interpretable in the context of motor UPDRS.

+Q: Which features contributed most?
+A: Both voice-derived jitter/shimmer measures and selected latent features had high SHAP values, indicating strong influence on predictions.

+8. Challenges & Limitations

+Q: What were the main challenges?
+A: High-dimensional voice features, small sample size, and risk of data leakage during AE training.

+Q: How did you overcome them?
+A: Used attention-based AE to compress features, nested CV to prevent leakage, and PCA + feature selection to reduce dimensionality.

+Q: Limitations?
+A: Dataset size limits generalizability; model is trained on early-stage Parkinson’s only.
+Latent features are less interpretable biologically.

+9. Novelty & Impact

+Q: What is novel here?
+A: Latent-enhanced AE captures nonlinear voice patterns and improves ML regression performance.
+Combining original + latent features and using SHAP/LIME for interpretation is novel in motor UPDRS prediction.

+Q: How does it impact remote monitoring?
+A: Enables noninvasive, accurate, and interpretable prediction of motor UPDRS from home-collected voice data.

+10. Future Work

+Q: How to improve the model?
+A: Increase dataset size, integrate multimodal signals (e.g., motion sensors), and explore deep learning regression models for end-to-end prediction.

 e.
 Potential Clinical Utility

 Enables remote, noninvasive prediction of Parkinson’s motor severity using voice data.